hankbao/libreboot/docs/archive_old.md

     -   This was put there before for users upgrading from libreboot r5 to r6, but also allows the user to flash the wrong image.
 For example, the user could flash a T60 image on an X60, thus bricking the system.
-It\'s almost certain that most people have upgraded by now, so remove this potentially dangerous option.
+It's almost certain that most people have upgraded by now, so remove this potentially dangerous option.
 -   Documentation: update compatibility list for X60T LCD panels.
 -   docs/release.html: add note about X60 Tablet board in X60/X60s